dalcib/material-icons-subset/README.md

 ```
 These are the default values.

-You can customise the config-file/path:
-`node index ./fonts/myconfigfont.json`

 ### Result

-By default, the library will create two files, `materialdesignicons-webfont.ttf` and `materialdesignicons-webfont.json` with the GlyphMap.
+By default, the library will create two files:
+ `materialdesignicons-subset.ttf` and
+ `materialdesignicons-subset.json` with the GlyphMap.

-The GlyphMap file can be used with libraries like [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons/) with alias configuration in the bundler.
-This library this font is called MaterialComunityIcons.
+The GlyphMap file can be used with libraries like [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons/) with the alias configuration in the bundler for the font and for the GlypgMap.
+In this library this font is called MaterialComunityIcons.